Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_file_transfer.md

 ---
 title: "My first file transfer (CL)"
 linkTitle: "First file transfer with standalone Transfer CFT"
 weight: 250
----After installing your Transfer CFT, you can use the delivered configuration samples and default values to quickly and easily perform your first transfer.
+--- After installing your Transfer CFT, you can use the delivered configuration samples and default values to quickly and easily perform your first transfer.

 For more information on starting your {{< TransferCFT/axwayvariablesComponentShortName  >}}, and basic operational commands, see the section [Start, stop, and {{< TransferCFT/axwayvariablesComponentShortName  >}} administrative scripts.](../../../../admin_intro/start_stop_cft)